-I enter the sanctuary of Our Lady of Peace Church and my eyes have to adjust to the dimmed lights as the only illumination comes from candles on the altar and their glowing reflection in the monstrance holding the Blessed Sacrament.
+I enter the sanctuary of Our Lady of Peace Church and my eyes adjust to the dimmed lights as the only illumination comes from candles on the altar and their glowing reflection in the monstrance holding the Blessed Sacrament.

 I took my seat in one of the pews, knelt, and surreptitiously glanced around the sanctuary.
 In the gloaming, I could see thirty other women kneeling like sentinels in silent prayer.